lhqing/ALLCools/_sources/api/ALLCools/clustering/balanced_pca/index.rst

    :param n_comps: Number of components in PCA
    :param scale: whether to scale the input matrix before PCA

-   :returns:
    :rtype: adata with PC information stored in obsm, varm and uns like the :func:`scanpy.tl.pca` do.

 .. py:function:: get_pc_centers(adata: anndata.AnnData, group: str, outlier_label=None, obsm='X_pca')

-   Get the cluster centroids of the PC matrix
+   Get the cluster centroids of the PC matrix.

    :param adata: adata with cluster labels in obs and PC in obsm
    :param group: the name of cluster labels in adata.obs